Funding Local Causes

 Support the Fund

-The Fund has built up a small endowment which allows us to make grants each year.
-However, it still relies heavily on donations from individuals, companies, and other supporters to meet the current demand for grants, which was around £134,000 in the last financial year.
-If you, or anyone you know, would be interested in supporting the Fund by making a donation or fundraising on our behalf, we’d love to hear from you!
+As well as a small endowment, we rely on generous donations to meet the growing demand for the Fund.
+If you or someone you know would be interested in supporting the Fund by making a donation or fundraising on our behalf, we’d love to hear from you!

 Other places to find support